Key takeaways:

 Why Don’t All Body Scans Use X-Rays?

 X-rays aren’t ideal for the comprehensive types of body scan needed for multiple organ screening due to cumulative radiation exposure.
-And like all imaging techniques X-rays are better for imaging some areas than others.
+In addition, like all imaging techniques, X-rays are better for imaging some areas than others2..

 X-Ray Pros and Cons